 After breakfast at Pete’s, head up to the famous old Serra Cross at the top of Ventura.
 This spot provides a beautiful vista of Ventura and the coastline, so it is a great way to get a panoramic shot before heading on.
 Read about Serra Cross here

-After a beautiful hour drive along the coast past Carpenteria, you will arrive in Santa Barbara.
-This is a great place to just walk around on State St and shop, see a mission or visit McConnel’s Ice Cream.
-McConnel’s is one of my favorite places to stop as the ice cream here is amazing.
-I recommend the chocolate con churros but everything I have had is good.
-Read more about McConnels here.
+After a beautiful hour’s drive along the coast past Carpenteria, you will arrive in Santa Barbara.
+This is a great place to simply walk around on State St and shop, see a mission or visit McConnell’s Ice Cream.
+McConnell’s is one of my favorite places to stop as the ice cream there is amazing.
+I recommend the chocolate con churros, but everything I have had is good.
+Read more about McConnell’s here.

 Santa Barbara Shellfish Company

-If you are ready for lunch then head down to the end of the pier (which is fun to eat at anyway) and stop at Santa Barbara Shellfish Company.
-Often the pier restaurants in California can be not that great since the location is so good, but this spot redeems the others.
-Everything here is fantastic but I recommend the Cioppino.
+If you are ready for lunch, then head down to the end of the pier (which is fun to eat at anyway) and stop at Santa Barbara Shellfish Company.
+Often the pier restaurants in California are not that great since the location is so good, but this spot redeems the others.
+Everything here is fantastic, but I recommend the Cioppino.
 I have told many people about this and never had anyone tell me I lead them astray.
 Read more about it here.

-Right where the beach meets the mountains, the wind caves of Gavota can be a great stop if you are looking for some hiking.
-The hiking here is pretty much uphill the entire way and I would not recommend it when it is hot, but other times of the year it is a great way to see wind caves and a beautiful visita of the coastline.
+Right where the beach meets the mountains, the wind caves of Gaviota can be a great stop if you are looking for some hiking.
+The hiking here is pretty much uphill the entire way, and I would not recommend it when it is hot.
+During the rest of the year, it is a great way to see wind caves and a beautiful view of the coastline.
 Read more about the Gavota Wind Caves here.